Taking the Plunge to Become a Self Employed Locksmith

 My First Jobs

 Starting a business as a locksmith can be done with limited investment.
 I needed tools and transport.
 In the beginning my transport was the family car and my tools basic to say the least.
 I bought a selection of locks and tools and I managed ok with these however it really wasn’t ideal.
-These days I have all sorts of tools and gadgets that help get the job done as quickly and efficiently as possible.
+These days I have all sorts of tools and gadgets that help get emergency locksmith jobs done as quickly and efficiently as possible.
 I’m a sucker for the latest gadget on the market!
-I also carry an extensive stock of products so that if I’m on a job I have the lock required to hand.
+I also carry an extensive stock of high quality locks and other security products so that if I’m on a job I have the lock required to hand.
 In the beginning I would find myself going to and from the lock merchants wasting time and fuel and prolonging the length of the job.

 With no website or existing way of marketing myself I needed to find a middle man.
 A company who could provide me with work to get some money coming in to cover the bills.